tangalbert919/Hackintosh-Aero-15-Classic/BIOS/README.md

  * In case that link is not working, you can read [this guide](https://www.win-raid.com/t4386f16-OverPowered-TONGFANG-CyberPower-Machrevo-MACHENIKE-Unlocked-BIOS-Guide-W-Files.html).
 The system in this guide is not an Aero 15, but both systems use the same BIOS.
 While following the instructions, a few things to keep in mind:
  * Don't download the AMITSE section image file (.sct) from the guides.
 You want to use the file that was included in this repository.
+ * You need to release your BIOS lock if you want to flash your unlocked BIOS.
  * The BIOS Lock offset for the Aero 15 Classic and the Aero 15 v8 are not the same.
 You will need to figure out what yours is.
+On my Classic-XA, it was 0xB48.

  How to release your BIOS Lock:
-   i.
-Format a USB stick to FAT32, and create directory `EFI\BOOT`.
-Download and extract BOOTx64.EFI from [here](http://brains.by/posts/bootx64.7z) and place it into the directory. ii.
-Boot from that USB stick (may require you to go into BIOS and change the boot order with the stick being the first entry).
-Run `setup_var 0xB48 0x00`. iii.
-Reboot to Windows, and run the command in step 5 again.
+   * Format a USB stick to FAT32, and create directory `EFI\BOOT`.
+Download and extract BOOTx64.EFI from [here](http://brains.by/posts/bootx64.7z) and place it into the directory.
+   * Boot from that USB stick (may require you to go into BIOS and change the boot order with the stick being the first entry).
+Run `setup_var <BIOS lock offset> 0x00`, replacing `<BIOS lock offset>` with your actual BIOS lock offset.

-6. If the flashing is successful, run `FPTw.exe -greset`
-7. Press F2.
-Expect to see a lot more options in most tabs.
+   * Reboot to Windows.

+These instructions might also work with later Aero 15 (and possibly Aero 17) systems, but again, proceed with caution.